|

 As mentioned above, the 10 percent target may include other mechanisms than just marine reserves.

 DoC is well out of its depth on this.
 Everywhere in the world, research points to local co-management as the best option for a reserve's success, acceptance and compliance.
 DoC as a centrally led autocratic bureaucracy has alienated almost everyone they have dealt with, and deservedly so.
-When do they realise they are wrong?
+When do they realise they are wrong?10.
+The Department does not have a policy whereby if the majority of the public do not support a marine reserve, the Department declines the application.
+As I mentioned above, the Department does not have the power to decline or approve a marine reserve application.
+It is the Minister of Conservation's role under the Marine Reserves act 1971 to consider marine reserve applications.
+Members of the public have an opportunity under the Act to make an objection or submission in support of any marine reserve application.

 The N Taylor report mentioned above quotes: "Efforts should be made towards co-management, building responsibilities of the local community towards resource management.
 Co-management moves beyond consultation and liaison to community-based conservation of the marine environment, where communities are fully involved both in identification of the need for conservation and development of solutions (Luttinger 1997). . .
 It is important that local people be involved as participants in management, not just representatives of wider interest groups".
 When does DoC get the message?